MahmoudElkarargy/iWall/README.md

 </p>

 ## Login Screen
-- Allows the user to log in using their email and password.
+- Allows the user to log in using their Email and password.
 - Authenticate is done through Firebase Authenticate.
-- If the login does not succeed, an alert is presented specifying whether it was a failed network connection, or an incorrect email and password.
+- If the login does not succeed, an alert is presented specifying whether it was a failed network connection, or an incorrect Email and password.
 Also, It’s animated with a background video.
 <p align="center">
   <img src="images/login.png">
 </p>

 ## Sign up Screen
-- Gives users the ability to sign up with email and password, Pick his first and last name.
+- Gives users the ability to sign up with Email and password, Pick his first and last name.
 - If the email is already regiestered with another account an alert is displayed.
-- Email and password validation is added where password must be at least 6 charcters, contains a special character and a number.
+- Email and password validation is added.
+Where password must be at least 6 charcters, contains a special character and a number.
 It’s also animated with a background video.
 <p align="center">
   <img src="images/signupView.png">
 </p>

 ## Home Screen
 ### Device Select
-- If user first time launching the App, He must select a device in order to perfourm search.
+- If it's the user first time to launch the App, He must select a device in order to perfourm search.
-- If user already did a search before, He will found his device selcted as it's stored in Firebase Database.
+- If user already did a search before, He will found his device selected as it's stored in Firebase Database.
 <p align="center">
   <img src="images/selectedDev.png">
 </p>